johngage/critical-infrastructure/content/home/try.md

 ---
 widget: blank
-widget_id: Courses
+widget_id: "How is it getting worse? "
 weight: 50
-title: Ready to learn?
+title: Tools to find the truth
 subtitle: null
 design:
   columns: "1"